discordjs/guide/guide/sequelize/currency.md

 module.exports = { Users, CurrencyShop, UserItems };
 ```

-Note that we could have abstracted the connection object in another file and had both `dbInit.js` and `dbObjects.js` use that connection file, but it's not necessary to overly abstract things.
+Note that the connection object could be abstracted in another file and had both `dbInit.js` and `dbObjects.js` use that connection file, but it's not necessary to overly abstract things.

-The new method we haven't seen yet is the `.belongsTo()` method.
-Using this method, we add `CurrencyShop` as a property of `UserItem` so that when we do `userItem.item`, we get the respectively attached item.
-We use `item_id` as the foreign key so that it knows which item to reference.
+Another new method here is the `.belongsTo()` method.
+Using this method, you add `CurrencyShop` as a property of `UserItem` so that when you do `userItem.item`, you get the respectively attached item.
+You use `item_id` as the foreign key so that it knows which item to reference.

-We now add some prototypes to the User object to finish up the junction: add items to users, and get their current inventory.
-The code inside should be somewhat familiar from the last tutorial.
-We use a `.findOne()` to get the item if it exists in the user's inventory.
+You then add some prototypes to the User object to finish up the junction: add items to users, and get their current inventory.
+The code inside should be somewhat familiar from the last tutorial. `.findOne()` is used to get the item if it exists in the user's inventory.
 If it does, increment it; otherwise, create it.

-Getting items is similar; we just `.findAll()` using the user's id as the key.
+Getting items is similar; use `.findAll()` with the user's id as the key.
 The `include` key is for associating the CurrencyShop with the item.
-We have to explicitly tell Sequelize to honor the `.belongsTo()` association; otherwise, it will take the path of the least effort.
+You must explicitly tell Sequelize to honor the `.belongsTo()` association; otherwise, it will take the path of the least effort.

 ## Application code

-We'll create an `app.js` in the base directory with the following skeleton code to put it together.
+Create an `app.js` file in the base directory with the following skeleton code to put it together.

 <!-- eslint-disable require-await -->